getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

 **Proposal**

-The current aggregation query is not the appropriate way to model the data.
-Aggregating in Clickhouse has proven to be too expensive to be scalable.
 Instead of aggregating in ClickHouse we should maintain a stateful representation of the Replay in an alternative service (such as a key, value store).
 Additionally, we will migrate to the "VersionedCollapsingMergeTree" table engine and write our progress incrementally.

 The versioned engine works as follows: